House Finch

 Preferred Habitat

-House finches can be found from Southern Canada
+House finches can be found from southern Canada

 Breeding and Nesting

+here the male's lovely warbling song.
 Male finches will bring bits of food to the female during courtship.
-He may also feed her during incubation.

-Female House Finches build a cup shaped nest of twigs and other vegetation.
-It can be in areas such as vines on the side of a build, or in a tree cavity.
-The nest will often be use again the next year.
+finches build a cup shaped nest of twigs, and other vegetation.
+It can be in areas such as vines on the side of a build, or in a tree

 EggsFrom February through August the female will lay and incubate 2 to 6 smooth, pale bluish-green eggs with black spots on them.
 There are often two or more broods in a year.
-In around 2 weeks the eggs will hatch.
-The young may be fed by both parents from 11 to 20 days.

 Food and Feeding

-House finches eat mostly seeds and berries but will also eat insects.
+House finches eat mostly seeds, and berries but, will also eat insects.
 They forage through

-vegetation and on the ground, but are also a common visitor at bird feeders
+vegetation, and on the ground, but are also a common visitor at bird feeders

 through out the year.
-They are often mixed in flocks of birds such Sparrows and Chickadees that come to feeders with sunflower and other seeds.
+They are often mixed in flocks of birds such

 For more on food